Below are some commonly-asked questions about KnowBe4's Phish Alert Button. If you don't see the answer you need, submit a ticket to our support team.

 13)Question: My users aren't seeing the PAB in their Outlook app on their phones.
 Why?

 Answer: This could be caused by the add-in not being made mandatory during the installation process.
-This can be found on step 5 of the Phish Alert Button Guide for the Outlook Mobile App iOS and Android and Office 365 article.
+This can be found on step 5 of the Phish Alert Button Guide for the Outlook Mobile App iOS and Android and Microsoft 365 article.
 The PAB will not appear in Outlook for mobile if the add-in was not deployed using the Fixed method.
 Your users must enable the PAB themselves in their Outlook app settings.

 14) Question: Can I publish the Outlook Mobile App and Office 365 PAB add-in using any other method?